securityinmobility/dc-charging-station/README.md

 You can then give them as parameters to the ISO15118 EVSE controller based on [EcoG-io/iso15118](https://github.com/EcoG-io/iso15118).
 This controller will handle vehicle detection, iso15118 communication and high voltage source parameter setting.

-The SLAC process is implemented using [EcoG-io/pyslac](https://github.com/EcoG-io/pyslac).

 ## Running

-For our current main test setup we use an [EVAcharge SE](https://chargebyte.com/products/charging-station-communication/evacharge-se), configured in network bridging mode and a [EA-PSB 11000-10](https://elektroautomatik.com/shop/en/products/programmable-dc-laboratory-power-supplies/bidirectional-dc-laboratory-power-supplies/series-psb-10000-2u-1-5-3kw/1147/bi-directional-power-supply) configured for remote control via SCPI.
+First connect your PC via ethernet to both the EVAcharge and the EA-PSB.
+In our setup both have static IP addresses configured in a /24 network.
+`192.168.188.100` for the EA-PSB and `192.168.188.250` for the evacharge.

-First connect to the evacharge via ssh, flash the modem and run socat for forwarding the low level controls.
+Connect to the evacharge via ssh, flash the modem and run socat for forwarding the low level controls.

 ```bash
 # ./flash-qca-temporarily.sh